SFDO-Tooling/CumulusCI/docs/data.md

 must use mapping style to convert between namespaced and non-namespaced deployment.

-It\'s recommended that all new mappings use flat list field specifications and allow CumulusCI to manage namespace injection.
+It's recommended that all new mappings use flat list field specifications and allow CumulusCI to manage namespace injection.
 This capability typically results in significant simplication in automation.